Select Page

 I suppose we will just have to sparkle until spring.

-To hang the ornament, we threaded baker’s twine through the top hole.
+To hang the cinnamon applesauce ornament with glue, we threaded baker’s twine through the top hole.
 Ribbon, thin strips of material or natural jute string would also look beautiful and give the ornament an old fashioned look.
 To jazz up your ornament, you can add texture using an embossing sheet or a stamp.
 We used some cookie stamps to imprint messages on the handmade ornaments.

 Where to Hang a Christmas Ornament